Queen Elizabeth National Park

-Queen Elizabeth national park is Uganda’s most popular national park and certainly one of the most scenic.
-This is the second largest conservation area in Uganda is located in the southern part of Uganda stretching from the crater-dotted foothills of the Rwenzori ranges in the north, along the shores of lake Edward to the remote Ishasha river in the south.
+Queen Elizabeth National Park is Uganda’s most popular national park and certainly one of the most scenics.
+This is the second-largest conservation area in Uganda.
+It is located in the southern part of Uganda stretching from the crater-dotted foothills of the Rwenzori ranges in the north.
+This is along the shores of Lake Edward to the remote Ishasha River in the south.

 Queen Elizabeth national park is a habitat of over 95 animal species including the big four, 612 bird species which makes it one of the best birding destinations in Uganda.
-The park has a number of sectors; Ishasha sector, kisenyi sector, Kyambura gorge sector, mweya peninsular, Maramagambo forest.
+The park has a number of sectors; Ishasha sector, Kisenyi sector, Kyambura gorge sector, Mweya peninsular, Maramagambo forest.

 - Maramagambo forest is a natural reserve located in Bushenyi district commonly known for bat experience.
 The forest is a home for 7 primates, and you can explore the waterfall, trees, crater lakes like Nyamasingiri and kyasanduka while making your way to the forest.

 - Mweya peninsular, located on the northern bank of kazinga channel is a water body that joins Lake Edward and Lake George.
-There are a number of activities that you can engage in while in this sector like night game drives, boat cruise, and birding.
+There are a number of activities that you can engage in while in this sector like night game drives, boat cruises, and birding.

 Chimpanzee tracking in Kyambura gorge.

 Being one of the famous activities done in Queen Elizabeth national park, you need to secure a trekking permit for chimps as early as possible.
 This activity requires you to get a permit which allows you to be part of the activity.
 This is very easy if you trust Pamoja tours and travel company to help you acquire the permits.

 Visiting Kazinga channel

-The other sectors of mweya and kisenyi also give a wide range of wildlife species including the big four, water bucks, herds of buffalos, topis, elephants and many others.
+The other sectors of Mweya and Kisenyi also give a wide range of wildlife species including the big four, waterbucks, herds of buffaloes, topis, elephants, and many others.
 With luck, you will also be able to spot lions and leopards, see the strange candelabra tree of Uganda and view a number of crater lakes that surround the park.
 Game drives usually start in the morning or the afternoon under an experienced guide and driver

 Queen Elizabeth national park is a great birding destination especially for the bird lovers who will be able to spot over 300 bird species in a single visit.
-The park is a home to over 600 bird species of which some of these are Albertine rift endemic birds , savannah and water birds most of them that can be spotted on your boat cruise to Kazinga channel. through the open savanna grass lands and along the water banks.
+The park is a home to over 600 bird species of which some of these are Albertine rift endemic birds.
+There is savannah and water birds most of them that can be spotted on your boat cruise to the Kazinga channel.This goes through the open savanna grasslands and along the water banks.

 How to get there?

-The park can be accessed from Entebbe international airport or Kajjansi airstrip to different airstrips like Mweya, Kasese or Kihihi depending on the available domestic flight operator and routing you plan to use.
-It should be noted that the airstrips are located away from the park therefore, you will need to take a few minutes or hour’s drive to the park or the lodge where you are planning to stay.
+You can access the park from Entebbe international airport or Kajjansi airstrip to different airstrips like Mweya, Kasese or Kihihi.
+This depends on the available domestic flight operator and routing you plan to use.
+It should be noted that the airstrips are located away from the park.
+Therefore, you will need to take a few minutes or hour’s drive to the park or the lodge where you are planning to stay.

-Best time to visit Queen Elizabeth national park.
+Best time to visit the park.

-The park is open for visitors throughout the year, this implies that all activities in the park continue taking place regardless of the weather changes.
-However, the most suitable time to visit Queen Elizabeth national park is in the months of June to September and January to February when the grass is short and the park is dry enough to make game drives easy as there will be low probabilities of rain interrupting your drive.
+The park is open for visitors throughout the year.
+This implies that all activities in the park continue taking place regardless of the weather changes.
+However, the most suitable time to visit the park is in the months of June to September and January to February when the grass is short and the park is dry enough to make game drives easy as there will be a low probability of rain interrupting your drive.

-Where to stay in Queen Elizabeth?
+Where to stay ?

-These lodges facilities include; mazike safari lodge, katara lodge, bush lodge, kyambura gorge lodge, buffalo lodge, elephant hab lodge and many other accommodation facilities.
-Feel free to contact Pamoja tours and travel company for more information, bookings and inquiries on where to stay.
+These lodges facilities include; mazike safari lodge, katara lodge, bush lodge, kyambura gorge lodge, buffalo lodge, elephant hab lodge, and many other accommodation facilities.
+Feel free to contact Pamoja tours and travel company for more information, bookings, and inquiries on where to stay.
 We will advise you according to your budget and interests.

-Pamoja Tours and Travel Company has gained experience over years in organizing the best and most memorable trips with tailor-made booking safari.
+Pamoja Tours and Travel has gained experience over years in organizing the best and most memorable trips with tailor-made booking safari.
 We will help you book all your permits and other services necessary in advance.
 Pamoja tours and travel company organizes safaris in different parts of Uganda by experienced guides.